CA or CAE

 Cognition

-The mental process of knowing, including aspects such as awareness, perception, reasoning,
+The mental process of knowing, including aspects such as awareness, perception, reasoning, and judgment.

 The American Heritage® Dictionary of the English Language, Fourth Edition